-The appendix includes the same experiment on 24 vCPUs (see Table 13).
+Table 7 shows the results of the same experiment on 24 vCPUs.

 12 RELATED WORK

 Significant progress has been made on testing and verifying machine-learning models.
 We focus on fairness, safety, and robustness properties in the following, especially of deep neural networks.